Jiggled interferometer: Ground-based gravitational wave detector using rapidly-repeated free-falling test masses

+We now translate the above aliasing analysis into an equivalent strain sensitivity to assess the overall detector performance.
 Figure \ref{fig:5} presents estimated JIGI sensitivity, including relevant noise sources.
 The configuration assumes a 40 km Michelson interferometer with 200 W of laser power; shot noise is calculated accordingly.
 Of the dominant low-frequency noise sources in Cosmic Explorer (CE)—seismic, suspension thermal, and Newtonian—only Newtonian noise is relevant to JIGI.
 Seismic and suspension noise are absent because free fall eliminates coupling to ground and suspensions.
 CE curves in Fig. \ref{fig:5} are extrapolated using pygwinc \cite{pygwinc}; see \cite{CE_LF_limit} for CE low-frequency limits.
 Assuming shot noise dominates near $f_\mathrm{j}$, the down-converted noise scales as $f^{-2}$ below $f_\mathrm{j}$.
 Thus, JIGI’s sensitivity is limited by Newtonian noise, shot noise, and aliasing.
 Even so, JIGI achieves far better sensitivity below 1 Hz than CE, with ~4 orders of magnitude improvement in the 0.1–0.3 Hz band.
+With a jiggling frequency of $30\,\mathrm{Hz}$, JIGI reaches a strain sensitivity of $\sim 1 \times 10^{-19}\,\mathrm{Hz}^{-1/2}$ near $1\,\mathrm{Hz}$.
+At this sensitivity, quasinormal-mode signals from a massive black-hole merger can, for example, be detected with an SNR of $10$ for a source at a luminosity distance of $\sim 0.2\,\mathrm{Gpc}$~\cite{JIFO_Bin}, corresponding to a remnant black-hole mass of $\sim 2.6 \times 10^{4}\,M_{\odot}$.
+Current astrophysical estimates for massive black-hole ($10^{3}$--$10^{5}\,M_{\odot}$) merger rates span a broad range, typically $0.01$--$1\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$~\cite{Fragione_GC,Rasskazov_GC,Fragione_NSC}, implying a low but non-zero expected rate within $0.2\,\mathrm{Gpc}$.
+If the vertical beam-shift limitation can be mitigated, the noise level near $1\,\mathrm{Hz}$ could improve by roughly one order of magnitude (for a jiggling frequency of $10\,\mathrm{Hz}$), increasing the accessible volume by $\sim 10^{3}$ and substantially enhancing the detection prospects.

 In the JIGI, while the laser remains fixed, the test mass undergoes vertical motion in each free-fall cycle, shifting the beam spot on the mirror.
 To avoid degraded optical performance, vertical motion must be limited to ~1 mm, imposing a lower bound of ~30 Hz on $f_\mathrm{j}$.
 Below this, beam spot deviation risks coupling into higher-order modes or causing clipping, introducing excess noise and reducing contrast.